 We’re getting nostalgic today as we look back at the 1988 animation classic the Land Before Time.
-Considering the era this film is set in, a more appropriate title might have been the Land Before Thyme.
+A childhood favourite for us—and many others.

 The Land Before Time